 The Project will address Ulaanbaatar's priority environmental challenges of poor air quality, water quality and climate change impact as identified by the Green City Action Plan (GCAP) approved by the city in December 2019.
 The Project will receive EDGE certification and will achieve 20 per cent better performance in the area of energy, water and materials compared to the national standards.
 It will also lead to significant climate resilience benefits through improved public health due to the reduced exposure to climate risks, as well as higher standards of inclusion and gender equality.

 ETI score: 70

-The Project supports the transition objectives of the Green Cities Framework by focusing on the Green as primary transition quality through improving air quality and reducing CO2 emissions, as well as incorporating climate change adaptation solutions.
-The Project also contributes to the Well-governed quality by assisting the Company's corporate development and improving contractual arrangements and procedures for implementing affordable housing projects with higher energy standards.
+The Project supports the transition objectives of the Green Cities Framework by focusing on the Green as primary transition quality through improving air quality and reducing CO2 emissions, as well as incorporating climate change resilience solutions.
+The Project also contributes to the Well-governed quality by improving contractual arrangements and procedures for implementing affordable housing projects with higher energy standards in the City.

 EBRD Finance Summary

 A sovereign loan of up to US$ 20 million (€16.9 million) to Mongolia co-financed by a capital grant in the amount of up to US$ 5 million (€4.2 million) from the Green Climate Fund (GCF).

 - Financing Structure: closing the existing funding gap for affordable housing projects where alternative commercial financing is not available.

 - Risk mitigation: mitigating carbon transition risk by reducing CO2 emissions by 988 t/CO2 per year.

 - Standard-setting, helping projects and clients achieve higher standards: achieving compliance with an internationally recognised green building scheme (EDGE); supporting higher inclusion and gender standards by developing a gender-inclusive affordable housing policy for the City.